A finite state machine (FSM) (or finite state automaton) is an abstract

 We can draw an FSM as a network of nodes (representing states) joined by arrows (representing moves allowed from one state to the next), like this or this.

-A finite state machine accepts a string if it is possible to trace
+A finite state machine accepts a string if it is possible to trace a path

 Alternatively, it is possible to generate the set of strings acceptable to an FSM by writing the transition labels in succession.